 Sliding Fee Scale and Government Supported Alcohol Treatment Centers

-Because of this designated money, treatment counselors can offer alcohol rehab for free or at a reduced cost.
+Free alcohol rehab is meant only for those in dire financial circumstances.
+Fortunately, many community mental health clinics get at least some financial support from the government.
+Because of this funding, treatment counselors can offer alcohol rehab for free or at a reduced cost.
 Many offer a sliding fee scale.

-And while this isn’t exactly free, it is very likely to make it affordable for a lot of people in need.
-If you can scrape together a few dollars a week, you can attend very valuable and much-needed alcohol rehab sessions.
-The government is willing to provide financial support to help citizens become healthy and productive, giving back to their community when they become sober and well.
+And while this isn’t exactly free, it is very likely to make treatment affordable for many people in need.
+If you can scrape together a few dollars a week, you can attend helpful and much-needed alcohol rehab sessions.
+The government is willing to provide financial support to help citizens become healthy and productive.

-Religious groups often support drug addiction recovery in their community.
-Some churches and group can offer free drug treatment.
+Various religious groups often support drug addiction recovery in their community.
+Some churches and groups offer free drug treatment.
 They may be funded by private donations or money from their national church organizations.
 To participate in these free alcohol rehab programs, you may need to be ready to accept the spiritual aspect of their treatment program.
-This may not be true in all cases, but it is something to be aware of.

 University Research Studies in Alcohol Rehabilitation

 Universities and colleges are always doing research studies on various topics.
-Find out if a school near you is conducting any type of research on alcohol treatment.
-This is not necessarily common in every region of the United States.
-However, universities and colleges with a specialty in drug and alcohol addiction tend to offer opportunities to get therapies for free.
-Well supervised students provide therapy in exchange for having subjects for their study.
+Find out if a school near you is doing any type of research on alcohol treatment.
+However, this is not necessarily common in all regions of the United States.
+Universities and colleges with a specialty in drug and alcohol addiction offer various forms of therapy to individuals.
+In these studies, well-supervised students provide therapy in exchange for participation in their study.

 Free Alcoholism Rehab